 Ethel then went on to complete a University of London Diploma in Pedagogy, as recorded in the 1912 edition of The Historical Record published by the University of London:

 Needle-trade schools arose out of the needs of the clothing industry.
 In London the high-end and couture trade centred around Mayfair and Knightsbridge, bespoke tailoring around Savile Row — as is the case now — and much of the ready-to-wear industry in the East End.
 In Couture of Trade Helen Reynolds notes that

-Before the introduction of the needle-trade schools, girls were recruited from elementary schools to work as ‘learners’ in the exclusive court and society dressmakers’ houses and smart department stores.
+before the introduction of the needle-trade schools, girls were recruited from elementary schools to work as ‘learners’ in the exclusive court and society dressmakers’ houses and smart department stores.
 Needlework was a compulsory part of the elementary school curriculum.
 However, the level of skills required by the exclusive West End trade went far beyond the basic skills taught in schools.

 Working in the clothing industries was a major area of female employment, but workers often received little training, their pay was low, they worked in poor conditions, and they might find themselves out of work or on reduced hours outside the London Season.
 The needle-trade schools were founded at the turn of the century to provide skilled labour for what was and remains a major industry.
 The Trade Boards were very keen to develop educated home-grown talent to stop business going abroad, so as an experiment girls at Borough Polytechnic were taught how to make made-to-order waistcoats.
 Once in employment these girls were able to command higher wages with their superior skills.

-The extensive publicity the School received during the inter-war period was very much the result of efforts by its Principal, Ethel Cox, another pioneering woman in Fashion Education.
-(Angela McRobbie British Fashion Design: Rag Trade or Image Industry 1998)
+the extensive publicity the School received during the inter-war period was very much the result of efforts by its Principal, Ethel Cox, another pioneering woman in Fashion Education.

 Ethel retired at sixty-five in December 1950 and lived until 1979.
 Her albums of cuttings, prospectuses, publicity materials and photographs were donated to the London College of Fashion Archives.